 Right now it’s twiddling time for British hop growers and many hands make light work.
 This is always true of any seasonal work in a hop garden, but especially when training hops the first time around.

 A twiddler’s eye view of a hop before and after twiddling.
-Depending on the variety we put up between 4 – 8 bines.
+Depending on the variety we put up between 4 to 8 bines.
 The variety shown is Admiral, a high alpha hop with a clean marmalade aroma.

-Once the correct number of bines have been put up the strings, excess bines are pulled out and left beside the hop hill.
+Once the correct number of bines have been put up the strings, all the excess shoots are pulled out and left beside the hop hill.
 We try to pull the whole bine off at ground level, I find two hands at the base of the shoot works best.
 If the shoots are only broken off, then the piece left will send out fresh shoots from each leaf axil, making even more work next time around at seconding.